-Many others have no training and little skill in these areas.
-At every level, we get frustrated with peers, supervisors, managers, and especially with executives who don’t make good decisions or get good results, who create new challenges for themselves — and us — every day.
+But at every level, we get frustrated with peers, supervisors, managers, and especially with executives who don’t make good decisions or get good results, who create new challenges for themselves — and us — every day.
 We often wonder why they don’t just do better.
 But all employees have potential for additional growth — and so do you.

 One big marker for employee effectiveness is the ability to handle problems.
 It’s annoying when folks run into your office, call in from the field, or waylay you in the restroom to chew over the details of every little difficulty.

 Often, people need to know explicitly that you trust them enough to let them take the lead.
 Sometimes they’re just not sure how to proceed.
 Either way, you need to separate yourself from taking ownership of their problems.
-The employees themselves may be your problem, but their problems needs to stay their own.
+The employees themselves may be your problem, but their problems need to stay their own.

-Lead the Witness, Instead of Being the Judge
+Lead the Witness Instead of Being the Judge

-With a little careful attention, most people can learn how to resolve their problems, or at least, can effectively get them teed up for a targeted decision from you.
+With a little careful attention, most people can learn how to resolve their problems, or at least, can get them teed up for a targeted decision from you.
 Use a consistent methodology to help them practice working things through on their own.

 - And how did that come about?